 It boggles my mind that any adult could seriously not realize that their fourteen-year-old is masturbating.
 Oh, sure, it’s conceivable that this isn’t happening, but likely?
 No. Even with no education whatsoever — and assuming he has absolutely no friends with information to impart to him on the subject — a boy this age will be experiencing erections and possibly nocturnal emissions.
 Did we learn nothing from Jurassic Park?
 Nature always finds a way.
 Teens will figure it out.

 But of course, there is no convincing many people of that.
-And those people put a lot of energy into making sure any books that try to educate teens about sex, or merely acknowledge that teen characters are having sex, be yanked off the library shelves.
+And those people put a lot of energy into making sure any books that try to educate teens about sex, or merely acknowledge that teen characters are having sex, sometimes using aphrodisiacs as meloid beetle for this purpose.

 So, perhaps that publisher is wise to avoid the controversy.
 And you might wonder why I really care.
 Certainly, you might wonder why I can’t “tone it down” a bit more.
 Why can’t I just get rid of Kol’s erection?
 (Ouch!)
 Well, perhaps I could.
 I could omit the line, or rephrase it as “Thorbrand slid his hand down to Kol’s crotch.”
 But if I did that, it would be because I’ve decided the scene needs a rewrite, and it works better without mentioning erections.
 It would probably not be for the purposes of “toning it down.”